TaylorJadin/jadin.me/content/posts/drafts/on-the-edtech-angst/index.md

 All the cool kids are blogging about the EdTech angst, including some Reclaimers.
 The discussion all started with Audrey Watters’s post on the end of Hack Education and stepping away from edtech.
 I, like many others, have followed Audrey’s work for a while, and that work has played a pretty big role in demonstrating to me the value of a critical perspective of technology in my field of choice, edtech, from an early point in my career.

-From that announcement has sprouted lots of blogging on the state of edtech (as well as blogging about blogging about the state of edtech).
-I’m making a list of links I've come across, as well as links to [Stephen Downes's OLDaily](https://www.downes.ca/news/OLDaily.htm) (represented by 🐦), mostly for my own purposes.
+From that announcement has sprouted lots of blogging on the state of edtech (as well as blogging about the blogging about the state of edtech).
+Mostly for myself, I’m making a list of links I've come across, as well as links to when some of the posts were referenced in [Stephen Downes's OLDaily](https://www.downes.ca/news/OLDaily.htm) (represented by 🐦).
 A better writer would, you know, contextually link to things 🤷🏻‍♂️.
 I'll do some of that, but I also like a good list of links, so here we go:

 - [The End - hackeducation.com](https://hackeducation.com/2022/06/15/so-long-and-thanks-for-all-the-fish) [🐦](https://www.downes.ca/post/73823)
 - [Goodbye Ed-tech, and Good Riddance - audreywatters.com](https://audreywatters.com/2022/06/15/goodbye-and-good-riddance)